 The last decade has witnessed a dramatic transformation in urban India, driven largely by digital technology.
 A key facet of this change has been the growth of online food delivery services, which have altered the way millions of Indians perceive and engage with food.
-People can now simply type in “choco lava cake near me” on their phones, and have it delivered to them in minutes.
 This accessibility has influenced not just eating habits but also lifestyles, social interactions, employment opportunities, and even urban infrastructure.

 1. Changing Food Habits and Eating Culture